-Shamanic Breathwork was created by Linda Star Wolf, who started out as a therapist in the mental health and addictions fields in the 1980’s.
-She holds a BA in Human Services from St. Leo College and a Doctorate of Ministry and Ph.
+Linda Star Wolf created Shamanic Breathwork.
+In the 1980’s, she started out as a therapist in the mental health and addictions fields.
+She holds a B.A. in Human Services from St. Leo College and a Doctorate of Ministry and Ph.
 D. in Spiritual Psychology from the University of Integrative Learning.
 According to her website,

 “Star Wolf was originally introduced to Holotropic breathwork by its founder, Stan Grof, and trained extensively with Jacquelyn Small, founder of Integrative Breathwork, becoming one of the lead trainers at Small’s Eupsychia Institute.
 Star Wolf also studied shamanic earth wisdom teachings with the late Grandmother Twylah Nitsch, a Seneca Wolf Clan elder and founder of the Seneca Indian Historical Society.
 Grandmother Twylah adopted Star Wolf as a Spiritual Granddaughter and gave her the spirit name of Star Wolf.